 I got my first computer, a Commodore 64, short before my first day at school.
 Soon after that, my father gave me a Game Boy, later a Mega Drive, a NES, a Super NES, a Game Gear and other consoles.
 Already before my sixth birthday I was so fascinated of these games that I had a vision: I would be dealing intensively with computers for all my life.
 This has remained true until now - back then it was not so self-evident as computers were far less spread and there was no Internet access for ordinary people yet.

 In the school yard it was common to lend each other Game Boy games for the duration of the breaks.
 It was also possible to play some games, such as Tetris, together or against each other if one of the players owned a connection cable.
 Every Friday several class mates came to my home in order to play the latest console games together with me.
 For some period, I also had visitors on Wednesdays.
-Back then I was mostly in love with platform games such as Sonic the Hedgehog and also Super Mario although the latter game series was a bit less "cool".
+Back then I was mostly in love with platform games such as Sonic the Hedgehog and Super Mario.

 I actually spent more time reading computer game magazines and inventing games of my own than playing games.
 I used to draw sketches of my own games using pen and paper.
 I also read comic books and drew my own comics although I did not have any artistic talent - to me the ideas always mattered more than aesthetics.
 I used to draw with a red pen which we had once bought on holidays in Slovakia.